mlswg/mls-protocol/draft-ietf-mls-protocol.md

 draft-ietf-tls-rfc8447bis.
 Please align the two documents if they have diverged in the approval process. ]]

-* Recommended: Whether support for this ciphersuite is recommended by the IETF MLS WG.
+* Recommended: Whether support for this ciphersuite is recommended by the IETF.
   Valid values are "Y", "N", and "D", as described below.
 The default value of the "Recommended" column is "N".
-Setting the Recommended item to "Y" or "D", or changing a item whose current value is "Y" or "D", requires Standards Action {{RFC8126}}.
+Setting the Recommended item to "Y" or "D", or changing an item whose current value is "Y" or "D", requires Standards Action {{RFC8126}}.

   * Y: Indicates that the IETF has consensus that the item is RECOMMENDED.
 This